sirisian/ecmascript-types/generics.md

 a.f();
 ```

 In this examples 5 is passed into the class creating essentially a unique implementation.
-For all purposes the first pass of the JIT would see it like:
+For all purposes the first pass of the JIT would see it something like this:

 ```js
 class A5 e {